Angrboda leaning from behind on her father's shoulder from behind as he is smiling iting at the table.

 Bratty is as Bratty Does

-Welcome to another adventure from the Thousand Acre Woods deep within Trollheim of the NJ Pine Belt!
-Tales Chronicled by Jonathan Hulton...That's me!
+Welcome to another adventure from the Thousand Acre Woods.
+A place on the edge of Trollheim deep within the mysterious NJ Pine Belt!
+Tales Chronicled by Christopher Jonathan Hulton...That's me!
 Today's tale, Angrboda asks her father, Bjorn, how he won over her mother.
 It was not a walk in the park...

 "I was walking along Lysefjord, about three hours out of Stavanger, when I came to the bridge-